Center for Indigenous People, Health and Nursing of North America Overview

 • Partner with non-Tribal and Tribal colleges and universities with ADN and BSN programs with Indigenous nursing students and support systems to establish sustainable pathways in higher education

-• Emphasize the development of education systems that better prepare nurses for practicing in community-based settings with a diverse population with diverse life experiences
+• Development of education systems to prepare nurses for practicing in community-based settings that include populations with diverse life experiences

 • Enhance current work to establish and model Indigenization curricula and establish curriculum for providing culturally sensitive care for AI/AN/Indigenous patients